 Affordability is paramount, and it is part of our Vermont State University vision to provide accessible and affordable higher learning.
 Financial assistance will continue to be available in the form of new and returning student scholarships, as well as federal aid, grants, and loans.

-For current students and those entering before July 1, 2023: your awarded scholarships are honored according to scholarship policy.
-Tuition changes might occur as we become Vermont State University.
+For current students and those who entered before July 1, 2023: your awarded scholarships are honored according to scholarship policy.
+Tuition may be reduced in Vermont State University.
 For instance, current students’ future awards may be adjusted downward if tuition decreases, so that the amount of your scholarship remains consistent with the percentage of tuition met by the most recent award.

 9. I am or hope to be a student-athlete.
 How are athletic programs affected by becoming Vermont State University?